User goal / Problem this is trying to solve

 - Understand the boundaries of the physical space allocated to VR physical movement

-- Prevent the user from hurting themselves or damaging their surrounding environment when in VR
+- Prevent the user from hurting themselves or their surroundings

-When the user moves away from the boundary the cage disappears, so as not to disrupt the VR experience, unless there is a risk to the user.
+When the user moves away from the boundary the cage disappears, so as not to disrupt the VR experience.

 - User approaches a defined wall or boundary = cage grid appear